IanKeen/IanKeen.github.io/_posts/2020-05-11-container-coordinators.md

 ## Tapping into UIResponder

-Now we know _what_ the Responder Chain is how can we use it for navigation?
+Now we know _what_ the Responder Chain is; how can we use it for navigation?
 Well it turns out that we can extend `UIResponder` with our own custom functions.
 We can then override these functions elsewhere to perform whatever action is required.

-Knowing this, let's look at how we can navigate to a friends details when a user taps one from the list.
+Knowing this, let's look at how we can navigate to a friend's details when a user taps one from the list.
 First let's add our `UIResponder` extension

 ```swift
 extension UIResponder {